 How long should an orientation be?
-This depends on what an individual organization determines it needs to include.
+This depends on what your organization determines it needs to include.
 Some organizations may decide their students will be prepared after a single four-hour orientation.
 Others may decide that students need a more comprehensive, multipart orientation adding up to 6 or 8 hours.
-A few organizations have created orientation programs lasting 12 hours (at which point the students can be officially designated as distance learners in NRS reporting (See Technical assistance guide for performance accountability under the Workforce Innovation and Opportunity Act, 2019).
+A few organizations have created orientation programs lasting 12 hours (at which point the students can be officially designated as distance learners in NRS reporting (See Technical assistance guide for performance accountability under the Workforce Innovation and Opportunity Act, 2021).
 Each organization should determine how to structure its orientation to best prepare students.

 The rest of this chapter explores the following topics:

-- Setting and monitoring learner goals
+- Setting and monitoring learning goals

 - Setting expectations for study time

 - Teaching digital literacy skills and building learners’ digital resilience